opensearch-project/documentation-website/_query-dsl/geo-and-xy/xy.md

 To provide a new shape to an xy query, define it in the `xy_shape` field.

-The following example illustrates searching for documents containing xy shapes that match an xy shape defined at query time.
+The following example illustrates how to search for documents containing xy shapes that match an xy shape defined at query time.

 First, create an index and map the `geometry` field as an `xy_shape`: